digirati-co-uk/bfi-discovery/docs/adr/0003-choice-of-technology-and-framework.md

 ## Decision Outcome

-Kotlin is selected as the solution owing to Digirati's vast experience with the JVM, and when combined with Spring will make this the deliverables straightforward.
+Kotlin is selected as the solution owing to Digirati's vast experience with the JVM, and when combined with Spring will make the deliverables straightforward.

-Kotlin does not have the boilerplate cost associated with Java, and as a result internal there should be fewer barriers in identifying and understanding the domain specific code required for the deliverables.
+Kotlin does not have the boilerplate cost associated with Java, and as a result there should be fewer barriers in identifying and understanding the domain specific code required for the deliverables.

 In addition, since Spring handles significant amounts of the heavy lifting, we do not expect to consume time writing code that is not